 - The infection can spread to the deep layer of tissue known as the fascial lining.
 Necrotizing cellulitis and necrotizing fasciitis are severe forms of cellulitis that require immediate medical attention.

 It is possible for cellulitis to recur.
 This is particularly true of patients who have an underlying medical condition such as diabetes, postphlebitic syndrome or HIV infection.
 In selected patients where recurrence is a serious problem, on-going preventative treatment with antibiotics may be recommended.

-Good skin care can help to prevent cellulitis.
-Such measures include:
+Good skin care can help to prevent cellulitis:

-- Inspecting your feet daily for signs of injury or infection
+- Inspect your feet daily for signs of injury or infection

-- Moisturising your skin regularly, which helps to prevent cracking and peeling
+- Moisturise your skin regularly, to help prevent cracking and peeling

-- Trimming your fingernails and toenails carefully, taking care not to injure the surrounding skin
+- Trim your fingernails and toenails carefully, taking care not to injure the surrounding skin

-- Wearing appropriate footwear and gloves to protect feet and hands
+- Wear appropriate footwear and gloves to protect feet and hands

-- Treating skin infections early, eg: athlete's foot.
+- Treat skin infections early, eg: athlete's foot.

 Children with cellulitis should avoid school or pre-school until the affected area has dried up, or for at least one day after oral antibiotic treatment has been started.